tdauth/wowr/README.md

 ## Bug Fixes

-This version contains fixes of several bugs from the original map:
+This version contains fixes of several bugs from the original map [World of Warcraft Reborn](https://www.hiveworkshop.com/threads/world-of-warcraft-reborn.80480/):

 * When placing a building at creep spawns, the creeps will respawn when the building is destroyed.
 In the original map the creeps did never respawn again.
 * The quest with Maiev was bugged in the original map.
 Maiev could not be moved.